glwagner/TropicalTurbulantics.jl/README.md

 ## Downloading and processing setup data

-The initial conditions, boundary conditions, and forcing for large eddy simulations are extracted from a simulation of the equatorial ocean using the Regional Ocean Modeling System (ROMS).
+The initial conditions, boundary conditions, and forcing data for large eddy simulations are extracted from a simulation of the equatorial ocean using the Regional Ocean Modeling System (ROMS).
+To download and process the setup data,

 1. Download the [ROMS data](https://figshare.com/ndownloader/files/28415004) provided by Whitt et al. 2022.
    The forcing, boundary conditions, and initial conditions data are archived in `data_les.tar`.